MiSTer-devel/TRS-80_MiSTer/README.md

  * SavedStates
  * White, Green and Amber Phosphor screen emulation
  * Sound output is supported (however cassette saving sound is suppressed)
- * Cassette loading is many times faster than the original 500 baudi
+ * Cassette loading is many times faster than the original 500 bauds
- * direct ZIP/UNZIP download feature
+ * direct ZIP/UNZIP download feature (look in the support files for MrUnzip)
  * Ctrl Key simulates shift-DownArrow
+ * TRS-80 Skin (only visible if an overscan is selected)

 ## How to use the Saved States
  * You must first create "rom_names" each virtually containing 4 saved states numbered from 1 to 4 and selected in the OSD